Waldo Lee McAtee: Early life and education

 Waldo Lee McAtee was born on January 21, 1883, in Jalapa, Indiana.
-McAtee was a student at Indiana University from 1900 to 1906, majoring in Biology and Zoology.
-He earned his A.B. in 1904 and his A.M. in 1906.
-McAtee was a very active student at IU.
-He served as curator for the I.U.
-Zoological Museum, where his duties included classifying specimens.
+McAtee was a student at Indiana University Bloomington from 1900 to 1906, majoring in Biology and Zoology.
+He earned his Bachelor of Arts (A.B.) in 1904 and his Master of Arts (A.M.) in 1906.
+McAtee was a very active student at Indiana University Bloomington.
+He served as curator for the Indiana University Bloomington Zoological Museum, where his duties included classifying specimens.
 When professors were absent, McAtee was often called upon to teach science classes such as Embryology.
-He was also an active participant in I.U. athletic events, particularly football games.
+He was also an active participant in Indiana University. athletic events, particularly football games.
 McAtee served as a yell leader over a group called the "Howling Hundred", where he rallied students to attend games and even wrote fight songs to taunt the opposing team.
 During his studies, McAtee spent a summer working in Washington, D.C. rearranging a collection of North American and Mexican bird specimens.
 This summer job introduced McAtee to members of the United States Department of Agriculture, who offered him a position while he was still an undergraduate.